allmiraria/axiomFP/README.md

 _(*depending on the operating system, command ‘python’ may need to be replaced by the python version installed e.g python3)_

+The deafult threshold for missing call rates is 20.
+If you want to define this valuse use function: --nnc For example: if we want to set the cut off rate at 60

+`python axiomFP.py SNP_statistics_file.txt SNP_call_contrast_positions_file.txt --nnc 60 output

 For help run:

 `python axiomFP.py -h`